dmitrya2e/filtration-bundle/Resources/docs/example-complete-usage-via-filtersupermanager.md

 ### View

-Filtration form is just standard Symfony Form object, so you can pass a FormView ($form->createView()) to the template and use it as usual.
+Filtration form is standard Symfony Form object, so you can pass a FormView ($form->createView()) to the template and use it as usual.

 ```php
 // YourController.php